guanghechen/node-scaffolds/README.md

 [@guanghechen/invariant]              | An invariant function.
-[@guanghechen/jest-config][]          | Basic jest configs for typescript monorepo [@guanghechen/jest-helper][]          | A collection of utility functions for jest tests [@guanghechen/locate-helper][]        | A collection of utility functions for locating nearest filepath matched the given pattern
-[@guanghechen/mini-copy][]            | Access system clipboard (also support to share clipboard in wsl with windows).
+[@guanghechen/jest-config][]          | Basic jest configs for typescript monorepo [@guanghechen/jest-helper][]          | A collection of utility functions for jest tests [@guanghechen/mini-copy][]            | Access system clipboard (also support to share clipboard in wsl with windows).
 [@guanghechen/plop-helper][]          | A collection of utility functions for plop templates [@guanghechen/postcss-modules-dts][]  | Generate `*.d.ts` files for style files (such as css, stylus and etc)